Our visit to the Dole Pineapple Plantation was spontaneous, not sponsored. All opinions and advice reflect our actual experience!

 Dole Pineapple Plantation Wahiawa, O’ahu

 First of all, the cat is out of the bag on this one.
 It’s no secret spot.
 We entered into a giant gift store with everything from pineapple candy to stuffed pineapple dolls, t-shirts, coasters, hats, sunglasses, pillows, shot glasses, etc. and people speaking all sorts of languages crowded together considering it all.

 We were all brought together by our love of pineapple.
 Or by seeking a refuge from the storm.

 We had a great time laughing over the many, many, many items for sale and which would be amazing gag gifts for our family.
 It’s hard not to get sucked into a place like that!

-The plantation also offers a tour via the Pineapple Express train, a pineapple hedge maze, a pineapple garden, pineapple cutting demonstrations, and fish feeding pond, but the real reason to stop in is…. drum roll….
+The pineapple plantation also offers a tour via the Pineapple Express train, a Dole plantation maze, a pineapple garden, pineapple cutting demonstrations, and fish feeding pond, but the real reason to stop in is…. drum roll….
 THE DOLE WHIPS.